Checkfront/API/docs/ref/booking.rst

 	:query string customer_email: The customer email associated with the booking.
 	:query string/timestamp start_date: The date the booking starts on (i.e. check-in).
 	:query string/timestamp end_date: The date the booking ends on (i.e. check-out).
+	:query string/timestamp created_date: The date the booking was created.
 	:query string/timestamp last_modified: The date the booking was last changed.
 Useful for getting bookings added or changed since your last call.
 	:query integer limit: The limit of bookings to return per page (default: 100).
 	:query integer page: The page of results to return.